 - Measures relating to the extended validity of certain documents issued by Immigration and Border Control Units as a result of the state of alarm declared in response to the COVID-19 health emergency, issued by the National Police.

 Confinement: psycho-social support and well-being

 - Information from WHO about coping with stress during the coronavirus outbreak, by WHO.

 - Useful tools for mitigating the psychological effects of the coronavirus, guidelines gathered and translated into several languages by the organisation Accem.

 - The Spanish Ministry of Health and the General Council of Psychologists’ Associations have launched free hotlines with psychological assistance, which you may consult at this link.
-The Community of Madrid also has a free psychological assistance hotline: 900 124 365.

 - In addition, this article by UNICEF shares strategies aimed particularly at adolescents.